Website-Icon DED9

 CentOS

-You may have heard about The New Update Coming To CentOS, Which Is Known as CentOS 8.
+You may have heard about the upcoming CentOS 8 update.
 After Releasing This Update, there have been many rumors about it.

 How Will It Affect the User Experience, Particularly with the Interface, in Some Cases, Around the Command Lines in Terminals?
 Today, in This Article, we’re going to take a closer look at its new features and changes within CentOS 8.

-After the introduction of the Linux OS in 2004, all of the people that consider themselves possible to use this new operating System knew at first glance what is the idea of publishing and developing so many different distros, which was to provide the user with a unique interface and features both in design and utility, each distro for one person or groups of users.
+After the introduction of the Linux OS in 2004, all of the people who considered themselves capable of using this new operating System knew at first glance what is the idea of publishing and developing so many different distros, was which was to provide the user with a unique interface and features both in design and utility, each distro for one person or groups of users.

-Initially, the primary purpose of the developer in publishing so many distros was to take a step ahead of Microsoft and the Windows OS.
+Initially, the developer’s primary purpose in publishing so many distros was to stay ahead of Microsoft and the Windows OS.

-Still, as Time passed, they started to realize that the fame caused by Microsoft couldn’t fade away that simply, and they focused all their attention and effort on developing and improving their distros, with the result that we know by the name of CentOS.
+Still, as Time passed, they realized that the fame generated by Microsoft couldn’t fade that easily, and they focused all their attention and effort on developing and improving their distros, resulting in the distribution we now know as CentOS.

-This article details what awaits you in the new and fresh version of CentOS 8.
+This article details what to expect in the latest version of CentOS 8.
 We will explore what you can expect when CentOS 8 boots up on your server or Desktop for the first Time.

 Desktop